puppetlabs/r10k/README.markdown

         puppetfile: 'Puppetfile.hiera'
         subdir: 'hieradata'

-The Environment Repository (site-environments) would need to have at least three files: Puppetfile (default), Puppetfile.manifests and Puppetfile.hieradata.
+The Environment Repository (site-environments) would need to have at least three files: Puppetfile (default), Puppetfile.manifests and Puppetfile.hiera.
 All those three $puppetfile files would have the same format, but each would be deployed in a different subdirectory below the environment name, with the shape $basedir/<env_branch>/$subdir:
 - git repositories defined in Puppetfile (branch X) would be deployed in /etc/puppet/environments/X/modules (default)
 - git repositories defined in Puppetfile.manifests (branch X) would be deployed in /etc/puppet/environments/X/manifests
 - git repositories defined in Puppetfile.hiera (branch X) would be deployed in /etc/puppet/environments/X/hieradata